adrybakov/wulfric/docs/source/index.rst

 What is wulfric?
 ****************

-Wulfric is a python package for the description and symmetries of crystal structures.
-It uses a simple concepts of ``cell`` and ``atoms`` and provides a simple skeleton for other codes to built on. (see :ref:`user-guide_usage_key-concepts`)
+Wulfric is a python package for the crystal structures.
+It uses a simple concepts of ``cell`` and ``atoms`` and provides a simple skeleton for other codes to built on (see :ref:`user-guide_usage_key-concepts`).

-The functional of wulfric includes (but not limited to):
+The functionality of wulfric includes (but not limited to):

 * Calculation of Bravais lattice type and variation.